1dotd4/corpus/README.md

 Caching:
 - Cache is invalidated when a new document is inserted or removed from the library.

+### Tf-idf PoC results

+The following interfaces are required:
+- `insert-document`
+- `insert-term`
+- `remove-document`
+- `remove-term`

+To facilitate this, the data-structure must have:
+- the number of documents;
+- for each term, the number of documents it appers in;
+- for each document, each term frequencies.

+This is sufficient to allow:
+- indexing new documents without evaluating every other document;
+- querying a vector of terms and comparing the affinity.

 ## Resources

 - [tf-idf](https://en.m.wikipedia.org/wiki/Tf%E2%80%93idf)